mutableJS/core/README.md

 someMutableObject.value.a = 'Data'; // Console should print `Value changed to: { a: 'Data', b: 'Changed' }`
 delete someMutableObject.value.a; // Console should print `Value changed to: { b: 'Changed' }`
 ```

+## FAQ

+#### Why was mutableJS created?

+Inspired by the other big front-end frameworks and libraries, like [React](https://reactjs.org/), [Vue.JS](https://vuejs.org/) and friends, research
+on variables mutability has started and developed into the current reactive execution mechanism.

+#### Is it ready to use?

+The package is still pretty experimental, but is already used in some small usable web-apps.\
+`@mutablejs/core` is primarily used with the [@mutablejs/dom](https://www.npmjs.com/package/@mutablejs/dom) package, see the [Starter Repository](https://github.com/mutableJS/template-starter-typescript).

+#### Accompanying packages?

+Currently there is 1 more package: [@mutablejs/dom](https://www.npmjs.com/package/@mutablejs/dom) and 2 more repos: [mutableJS / TypeScript Starter Template](https://github.com/mutableJS/template-starter-typescript), [mutableJS / Demo Repo](https://github.com/mutableJS/demo).

 ## Authors